HEREDITARY SUCCESION

 How did these new ideas spread?
 The increased literacy rate in the 1700s helped bring scientific knowledge to society in a completely different way than before.
 It must be stated that democratization still had a minimal scope, and science's progress was primarily concerned with the educated urban population.

-The Enlightenment philosophers' relationship to religion, in general, and Christianity, in particular, was in many respects problematic.
+The Enlightenment philosophers' relationship to religion, in general, and Christianity, in particular, was problematic in many respects.
 On the one hand, these new ideas turned many against the Church's traditional beliefs, especially Voltaire, which nurtured an intense hatred against the Catholic Church and its authoritarianism.
 It also forms the background to his famous words "Ecrasez l'infâme" ("Crush the Infamous").

-On the other hand, it is a fact that religious criticism rarely reached far beyond the philosopher's circle.
-It is worth noting that a parallel religious movement took place during the Enlightenment, emotional pietism.
+On the other hand, religious criticism rarely reached far beyond the philosopher's circle.
+It is worth noting that a parallel religious movement took place during the Enlightenment: emotional pietism.
 The movement soon attracted more and more followers, not only in Lutheran countries.
 The private, pious, and God-loving individual now had an alternative to the organized Catholic Church.

 The tragic events following the French Revolution did not occur all over Western Europe.
 Several monarchs used the era's ideas to better their people's circumstances.
-Enlightened absolutism is a label the afterworld has pinned on those monarchs.
+The afterworld has pinned enlightened absolutism on those monarchs.
 They pursued a system based on Montesquieu's separation of powers.
 Many still looked upon the autocratic ruler as a guarantee to prevent the onset of anarchy that would ensue if people could govern without political experience.

 The consequence of this reasoning was that monarchs were still autocratic in many countries but to a lesser extent.
 They chose to run their country according to the Enlightenment's philosophical principles, such as freedom of the press and religion.
 Examples of such Enlightened monarchs could be found all over Europe, from Prussia (Frederick II) and Russia (Catherine the Great) to Sweden, where Gustav III represented this type of regent.